talorlevy/TalkTime/README.md

 # TalkTime

-A social media iOS app developed using Storyboards.
+A social media iOS app developed in Swift using Storyboards.
 It uses Firebase for authentication, database, and storage!